KDE/digikam-doc/main_window/albums_view.rst

     Under Windows, file locking used by the system can introduce time latencies or dysfunctions. digiKam uses a low level file management with Qt framework that cannot handle locked files.
 The following conditions must be met so that there are no problems with digiKam:

         - Album monitoring in digiKam must be deactivated.
-See the :ref:`the Collection Settings <collections_settings>` for details.
+See the :ref:`Collection Settings <collections_settings>` for details.
         - Folders must not be part of a Windows file or network share.
         - Folders or pictures must not be open in other programs such as Explorer or similar.